 THE LAND WE HUNT

 We hunt private land in the Bull Mountains in hunting districts 590, 530, 513, 540, and 700.
-We also lease a few State Owned sections of land so that we can hunt the area when the game is on it.
 There is very little public land in the Bull Mountains and most of the land is privately owned.
 We use pickups and SUV's for transportation during most of the hunts.
 We do not use horses as private ranch roads will get us into the general area that we wish to hunt, then we hunt on foot.

 This area is loaded with game.
 From huge elk to antelope, muledeer, whitetail, Merriam's turkey, pheasant, lion and prairie dogs the Bull Mountains has quantity and quality.
 Elevation is from 3000 to 4500 feet in elevation.
 Terrain consists of ponderosa pine trees, and vast rim-rock canyons.
 Feed is abundant with irrigated fields along the Musselshell River as well grains and high protein native grasses.
 The old time mountain men spent winters in this area feeding off the huge buffalo herds and enjoying the mild weather compared to the higher mountains.
 We spend a lot of time and money finding the best places to hunt for each species we offer.
 You can see the quality of animals that this country produces on the photo gallery.

 If you are interested in a quality hunt in Montana contact us and we will be happy to discuss all details and options.